HBO Max apps are finally getting better — here's the inside story on how and why

 My impressions of the new HBO Max app

-The best thing I can say about the new HBO Max app is that I haven't seen the "Oops, something went wrong!" error — which often happened when opening the app after it being in the background — once since I've been testing it.
+The best thing I can say about the new HBO Max app (which I tested on the Apple TV) is that I haven't seen the "Oops, something went wrong!" error — which often happened when opening the app after it being in the background — once since I've been testing it.
 That's been one of my biggest beefs with the app since it arrived, and to not encounter it in the weeks that I've had the app?
 That's a huge upgrade.

 Though, I did experience minor glitches, which felt symptomatic of a beta version.
 I was moving back and forth between titles, and only once did a movie (King Richard) not load when I clicked back on the Apple TV remote; I then tried again, and it worked.